omermili2/atly-quiz/src/lib/README-analytics.md

 - **Plan selection** - Add to plan option clicks
 - **Trial start** - Add to final form submission

+## Mixpanel Dashboard Benefits

+### Enhanced Filtering
+With question text included, you can now:

+1. **Filter by Question Text**: Instead of remembering that "Question 1" is about motivation, you can filter by "What's your main reason for eating gluten-free?"

+2. **Create Meaningful Cohorts**:
+   - Users who answered "I have a Celiac disease diagnosis"
+   - Users who skipped "When choosing a place, what matters most to you?"

+3. **Better Dashboard Readability**: Charts show actual question text instead of just question IDs

+### Improved Analytics Workflow
+- **Easier Analysis**: No need to cross-reference question IDs with question text
+- **Better Collaboration**: Non-technical team members can understand reports without a reference sheet
+- **Faster Insights**: Question text appears directly in Mixpanel filters and breakdowns

 ## Funnel Analysis

 With this simplified tracking, you can analyze:

-1. **Drop-off rates** between pages
+1. **Drop-off rates** between pages (now with question text for context)
-2. **Question completion rates** by question ID
+2. **Question completion rates** by question text (more readable)
-3. **Most popular answers** by question
+3. **Most popular answers** by question (with full question context)
 4. **Conversion rates** by plan type
-5. **User journey patterns** (back/skip behavior)
+5. **User journey patterns** (back/skip behavior with question context)

 ## Data Points for Dashboards

 ### Funnel Metrics
 - Landing Page → Quiz Start rate
-- Question completion rate by question ID
+- Question completion rate by question text (not just ID)
 - Quiz End → Pricing rate
 - Pricing → Checkout rate
 - Checkout → Trial Start rate (conversion)

 ### User Behavior
-- Most skipped questions
+- Most skipped questions (with question text visible)
-- Most common back navigation patterns
+- Most common back navigation patterns (with question context)
-- Answer distribution by question
+- Answer distribution by question (readable question text)
 - Plan selection preferences

 ### Conversion Analysis
 - Time from landing to conversion
-- Answer patterns of converted users
+- Answer patterns of converted users (with readable question text)
 - Plan type performance
 - Drop-off analysis by funnel stage

+## Example Mixpanel Filters

+Now you can create filters like:
+- `question_text contains "gluten-free"`
+- `question_text = "What's your main reason for eating gluten-free?"`
+- `answer contains "Celiac"`

+This makes your analytics much more user-friendly and reduces the need to maintain separate question ID reference sheets!